 - Talk to someone about depression.
 If you are feeling sad or depressed, ask a friend or family member for help.
 If these feelings don't go away, or if they get worse, talk to your doctor.
-He or she may be able to suggest someone for you to talk to.
-Or your doctor may give you medicine that will help.
+They may be able to suggest someone for you to talk to.
+Or your doctor may give you medicine that can help.

-- Be aware of dementia.
+- Know the signs of dementia.
 Dementia is common late in Parkinson's disease.
-Symptoms may include confusion and memory loss.
+Symptoms may include confusion, getting lost, and memory loss.
 If you (or a family member) notice that you are confused a lot or have trouble thinking clearly, talk to your doctor.
-There are medicines that can help dementia in people with Parkinson's disease.
+There are medicines that can help.

 Medicines are the most common treatment for Parkinson's disease.
 The goal is to correct the shortage of the brain chemical dopamine.
 This shortage causes the symptoms of Parkinson's.

-Medicine is often started when your symptoms become disabling or disrupt your daily activities.
+Your doctor can help you decide when to start medicine.
+This may be when symptoms affect your daily life.
 Symptoms change as the disease gets worse.
-Because of this, your doctor will adjust your medicine as symptoms appear.
+So your doctor will adjust your medicine as symptoms appear.